dongmei/arowana/_posts/project/2016-04-09-jekyll-website-theme.markdown

 subjects: uxui
 ---

 Apes Portfolio is a front-end design for a online portfolio website template, powered by Jekyll.
 It is coded with HTML, CSS and a bit JQuery.
-With this template, you may build your personalized website for publishing blogs and presenting portfolio.
+With this template, you can easily build your personalized website for publishing blogs and presenting portfolio.
 <img class="center-img topmargin bottommargin-lg" src="{{ site.baseurl }}/assets/img/project/2015-11-30/github.png" alt="header" title="Persona">

 <div class="row bottommargin">